-Wichita’s known as the Air Capital, but for years our community struggled to attract and retain low-fare carriers, offer a good selection of nonstop flights and keep fares competitive with other markets (i.e. so people wouldn’t drive to and fly out of Kansas City or Oklahoma City).
-Today, taking to the skies from Wichita has never been better.
+Wichita’s known as the Air Capital, but for years our community struggled to attract and retain low-fare carriers, offer a good selection of nonstop flights and keep fares competitive with other markets.
+Today, taking to the skies from ICT has never been better.
 We’re leveraging Eisenhower National Airport’s gleaming new terminal and roster of legacy and low-fare carriers.
 As agency of record for the state’s largest airport, we do all we can to keep flights full and people aware of new routes and offers.
-We cannot let up.
-We take advantage of new digital tools and airport marketing tactics to engage the flying public.
+We take advantage of new airport marketing tactics and tools to engage the flying public.
 A major goal: drive grassroots efforts to educate travelers about great new connections.
-Travel creates experiences to embrace and share.

 Good things are happening at the airport.
 Our marketing’s a big part of that.VICTOR WHITE